 - Drastic mood swings

 As bad as these signs are, the withdrawal symptoms can also be just as dangerous.
-The list of codeine withdrawal symptoms includes things like tremors, convulsions, hallucinations, blood pressure issues, and breathing problems.
+The list of codeine withdrawal symptoms includes tremors, convulsions, hallucinations, blood pressure issues, and breathing problems.
 This is the mess that encompasses addiction.